How To Spot a Phishing Email [2019 Update]

 On average a phishing scam for a mid-sized company can cost upwards of $1.5 million; over $16 billion was taken by identity thieves in 2017; the US government is spending 37x more on cyber security today than they did just 10 years ago.

 That’s Not All.
-Read these Cybersecurity Facts of 2019
+Read these Cybersecurity Facts from 2018

 Businesses that frequently send money internationally via wire transfer are especially vulnerable, and this segment of industry is estimated to lose about half a billion dollars each year to email phishing scams.

 These email phishing attacks are growing more costly, and between the breaches and protection efforts, 2018 might be the most expensive year yet.

 So while phishing scams are not new, the combination of malevolent technical prowess and a less-than-thorough examination of inbox contents makes this security issue just as important in 2018 as it’s ever been.

 And because email (with attachments) continues to be the number one method of delivering these scams, employees – more than networks or servers – remain the greatest vulnerability.

 Therefore, the person responsible for a company’s IT systems also has the responsibility to keep their team up-to-date on recent scams and how to identify and react to phishing attempts.